luksxp/economic/README.md

 # economic
 Python  financial script that returns values according to user's input.

-def calculate_inflation -  returns the amount in CZK adjusted for inflation.
-Input parametres are start year, end year and sum of money.

-def minus_percent - returns the percent of devaluation input amount

-def yearly_inflation - returns rate of inflation for input years

-All data are based from Czech Republic for years 1995 - 2017.
+Additional data.py file contains inflation and salary data.
+These data are based from Czech Republic for years 1995 - 2017.

+The script returns:
+- amount adjusted for inflation
+- devaluation of input amount
+- yearly inflation for each year
+- average salary for each year
+- valuation of salary
+- net valuation of salary